authindicators/BIMI_Receiver_Guidance/Guidance.md

 * Validate a SVG using a profile
 * Add Authentication-Results and BIMI-* Headers to a message

-Optionally, for a site to correctly implement BIMI Verified Mark Certificate (VMC) verification, the receiver must be able to perform the following:
+Optionally, for a site to correctly implement BIMI evidence document (VMC is one example) verification, the receiver must be able to perform the following:

-* Fetch a VMC using HTTPS
+* Fetch the document using HTTPS
-* Validate a VMC (a new kind of Extended Validation (EV) certificate)
+* Validate the evidence document
-* Extract a SVG from a VMC
+* Extract a SVG from the evidence document

 A site may wish to implement URI alteration and image caching for hosted recipients.
 By implementing BIMI, a site agrees that through some combination of trust mechanisms, it will instruct a BIMI-capable MUA to display the image fetched from a URI within the message headers.
-This URI is created after the MTA authenticates a message, and is also (optionally) able to authenticate the VMC associated with the sending domain.
+This URI is created after the MTA authenticates a message, and is also (optionally) able to authenticate the evidence document associated with the sending domain.
 Discussion of these trust mechanisms is beyond the scope of this document.

 ## Validation of a BIMI message